 Share a location with an additional organization

-The location’s page lists newly added organization, along with the organization identified as the primary owner:
+The location’s page lists the newly added organization, along with the organization identified as the primary owner:

 Remove an organization from a shared location

 You can remove any organization except the primary owner from the shared list by clicking the X to the right of the location in the shared list.

 If you ever need to rotate this key, click on the Generate Key button to generate a new key.